ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * a selected combination of KDF, identified by `kdfID`, and AEAD, identified by `aeadID`.

-The client then constructs an Encrypted Request, `enc_request`, from a binary encoded HTTP request, `request`, as follows:
+The client then constructs an Encapsulated Request, `enc_request`, from a binary encoded HTTP request, `request`, as follows:

 1. Compute an HPKE context using `pkR` and a label of "message/bhttp request",